dadiaokua/dadiaokua.github.io/_pages/about.md

 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

----
-permalink: /
-title: "Jiahua Huang 黄嘉华"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 ## Research Interest
 I am interested in <u>edge computing</u> and <u>resource management</u>, with a special focus on <u>AI/GPU cluster management</u> with <u>machine learning</u> techniques.